 Winning the “most memorable” category, my father received a box of frozen ravioli.
 They were homemade by a family that had owned a renowned Italian restaurant on the Northern California coast, and they were absolutely delicious.
 He was thrilled with such a marvelous gift.
-While I think ravioli are challenging to make, a basket with pasta sauce, pasta, cheese, and bread would be really nice.
-Or go all out and give it a try.
+While I think ravioli are challenging to make, a basket with pasta sauce, pasta, cheese, and bread would be really nice, too.
+(See also: 7 Savory Food Gifts)

 2. Cookie Mix in a Jar

 For the teacher who suggested this, who was also a mom, this present represented the gift of time.
 She just needed to add a couple of things to this mix and could then bake holiday cookies with her own daughter.
-How to make cookie mix in a jar.
+(See also: 15 Delicious Gifts You Can Bake)

 3. A Homemade Game

 My dad taught a math class for math under-achievers.
 Part of his strategy was to play math-related games.
 A student made him a beautiful wooden cribbage board, which he uses it to this day.

 Just about everyone loves coffee, and teachers are no exception.
 My friend Nancy loved the coupon book she received for the local coffee shop.
 A coffee gift card is also a hit, and a bag of a gourmet blend is nice for the teacher’s lounge.